 Now that you have done a full account inventory and closed your inactive accounts, it is time to making tracking your accounts and organizing your statements easier and quicker.
 I use a few free tools to keep my accounts and transactions organized, and you get them setup in just a few minutes.

-Every time you log in, Personal Capital will refresh your data with the newest balances and transactions for each account.
+Every time you log in, Empower will refresh your data with the newest balances and transactions for each account.
 Rather than logging into each bank website every time you want to check in on your money, you can just login to one site.

-When I signed up for Personal Capital, I did a big dive into my fees on my investments and found ways to save over $300 per year on mutual fund fees in my retirement accounts.
+When I signed up for Empower, I did a big dive into my fees on my investments and found ways to save over $300 per year on mutual fund fees in my retirement accounts.
 To say that this free tool paid for itself is a huge understatement.

 ManillaUpdate: Manilla has since closed down, but be sure to check out my post on Manilla alternatives.